HgAlexx/Hg.DoomHistory/README.md

 ## Features

+- **New: Hot keys!**
+- **New: Sound notifications**
 - Auto detect Doom saved games folder (will try its best)
 - Manual backup
 - Manual restore
 - Manual delete
 - Sort backup by slot, map and date
 - Automatic backup on checkpoint
-- Distinguish between real checkpoint and death checkpoint (only on auto)
+- Distinguish between real checkpoint and death checkpoint (on auto only)
-- Take screenshot on automatic backup (only if Doom is in windowed mode)
+- Can take screenshot on automatic backup (only if Doom is in windowed mode)
 - Attach notes to saves
 - Import existing saved game backup